 Optima Medicare HMO plans offer the convenience of all-in-one plans that include medical and Part D prescription drug coverage all in one plan.
 Part D coverage may help lower your prescription drug expenses and protect against higher costs in the future.
 Search the formulary to see if your prescription is included.

 A formulary is a list of covered drugs.
 Optima Medicare HMO has a single formulary, although coverage may vary by your chosen plan.

 The Optima Medicare HMO formulary is available for use by Optima Medicare members.

-Note: Quantity Limits, Step Therapy Criteria and Prior Authorization forms can be found under Prescription Drugs in the member portal.
+Note: Quantity limits, step therapy criteria and prior authorization forms can be found under Prescription Drugs on the member website.

 Access over 67,000 quality pharmacies